awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.UsingDashboard.Components.md

 ## Counter metrics chart<a name="USER_PerfInsights.UsingDashboard.Components.Countermetrics"></a>

+With counter metrics, you can customize the Performance Insights dashboard to include up to 10 additional graphs\.
+These graphs show a selection of dozens of operating system and database performance metrics\.
+You can correlate this information with DB load to help identify and analyze performance problems\.

  The **Counter metrics** chart displays data for performance counters\.
 The default metrics depend on the DB engine:
 + Aurora MySQL– `db.SQL.Innodb_rows_read.avg`
 + Aurora PostgreSQL – `db.Transactions.xact_commit.avg`